What is multi-stage purchasing?

 Request for Information

 A RFI is not a true procurement process.
 It is generally used at the planning stage of a project to assist with defining the project or requirement.
-It is only to be used to solicit information from suppliers that will assist in the development of the project or requirement and must not be used to select or identify a provider.
+It is only to be used to solicit information from suppliers that will assist in the development of the project or requirement and must not be used to select or identify a provider/providers ie it cannot be used to limit those persons to approach with an RFT.

 When using an RFI, issues relating to intellectual property and copyright must be clarified prior to using the information obtained to prepare any quotation or tender documentation.
 Crown Solicitor advice should be sought.